isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 The proposal introduces a simple standard API to provide the following services:

 1. An endpoint for checking the current state of a given SLA (Service level Agreement).
-2. An endpoint for reporting metrics to calculate the current SLA.
+2. An endpoint for reporting metrics to calculate the current state of given SLA.

 In this way, using this proposed operational standard called **sla0**: